Mathématique: Chapter 5

 “Stop listening to Telford,” Jackson said.

-“I happen to like Colonel Telford.”
+“I happen t’like Colonel Telford.”

-“How long is that going to take?”
+“How long will that take?”

 Right.
 Because he was so skilled in that area.